How much will I get back in taxes in 2023? [refund calculator]

 Then these “experts” are typically out of breath because of their own brilliance.

 The average tax refund is about $3,000.
 Let’s assume that money would have been sitting in a savings account with a 1.45% APY (that’s on the higher end for savings accounts).

 How much interest did you lose through your tax withholdings? $3.62 a month.

-OMG!!
-The government is stealing the equivalent of a latte each month from you.
+I think we can agree the government is “stealing” the equivalent of a latte each month from you.
 I think we can hold off on our plans to dump a bunch of tea in Boston Harbor.

 Here’s a hard truth: If you had that money, you probably would have spent it.
 That’s not a slight against you — that’s just human psychology.
 We as humans have an incredibly finite amount of willpower.
 That’s why cost-saving measures like cutting out lattes or lunch at your favorite sandwich spot aren’t realistic long-term strategies to build wealth.

 And yes, technically, they’re right.
 You could have been earning interest on the money.
 I live in a world of reality, however, which means that “technically” isn’t always correct.

 So in all there are two reasons I’d rather get a tax refund than owe the government money: